RahulSChand/rahulschand.github.io-old/README.md

-Personal website NextJS + tailwindcss changes
+Personal website made using NextJS + tailwindcss and stealing lot of code from stackoverflow